Waning Crescent on

 Lunation 70 / 1023

-The Moon is 25 days old.
-Earth's natural satellite is moving from the second to the final part of current synodic month.
+The Moon is 25 days old and navigating from the second to the final part of the current synodic month.
 This is lunation 70 of Meeus index or 1023 from Brown series.

 Synodic month length 29.65 days